-Convicted killer of 2 in Fort Worth set to die Wednesday
+Texas carries out first US execution of 2017

 - AG Bob Ferguson unveils assault-weapons ban for Washington — and a backup plan

-Wilkins, already a convicted burglar, fled a Houston halfway house where he was assigned in 2005 after serving time for a federal gun possession conviction.
-Evidence showed he drove a stolen truck to Fort Worth, where police tied him to several aggravated assaults and burglaries.

-He befriended a Fort Worth man, Willie Freeman, 40, who supplied and shared drugs with another man, Mike Silva, 33.
-Court records show Freeman and his supplier duped Wilkins in the phony drug transaction.
-As they drove in Silva’s SUV Oct.
-28, 2005, Wilkins said he shot Freeman in revenge for laughing about it, then shot Silva because Silva was there.
+Wilkins shot Willie Freeman, 40 and Mike Silva, 33, after Freeman and an unidentified drug supplier duped Wilkins into paying $20 for a piece of gravel he thought was crack cocaine, according to court records.

+Freeman was killed on Oct.
+28, 2005, after he laughed about the scam and Silva was shot because he was there, Wilkins said.
 Wilkins’ fingerprints were found in Silva’s wrecked SUV and a pentagram matching one of Wilkins’ numerous tattoos had been carved into the hood.

-He also testified that the day before the shootings, he shot and killed another man, Gilbert Vallejo, 47, outside a Fort Worth bar in a dispute over a pay phone, and about a week later used a stolen car to try to run down two people because he believed one of them had taken his sunglasses.
+Wilkins also testified that the day before the shootings, he shot and killed another man, Gilbert Vallejo, 47, outside a Fort Worth bar in a dispute over a pay phone, and about a week later used a stolen car to try to run down two people because he believed one of them had taken his sunglasses.

-Wilkins was arrested following an 11-mile police chase that ended when he wrecked a stolen vehicle and tried to run away.

 “I know they are bad decisions,” Wilkins told jurors of his actions.
 “I make them anyway.”

-Wes Ball, one of Wilkins’ trial lawyers, described him as “candid to a degree you don’t see,” and hoped his appearance on witness stand would have made jurors like him.
+Wes Ball, one of Wilkins’ trial lawyers, described him as “candid to a degree you don’t see,” and had hoped his appearance on the witness stand would have made jurors like him.

 “It didn’t work,” Ball said.

-Note: This story has been corrected to show the total number of executions in US in 2016 was 20, not 30.
-Corrects that Freeman and his unidentified drug supplier duped Wilkins, not Freeman and Silva.